If you are appearing in civil services examination conducted by UPSC, in this article, you will get complete syllabus of Management Syllabus for UPSC.

 Import-Export procedures; Joint Ventures; Foreign Investment: Foreign direct investment and foreign portfolio investment; Foreign Exchange Risk Exposure Management; Cross-border Mergers and Acquisitions, World Financial Markets and International Banking; Country Risk Analysis, External Debt Management.

 The Civil services mains management syllabus is very vast but not difficult for the candidates who are from the same field.
 Civil services mains management syllabus Paper 1 is mostly basically theoretical and contains conceptual questions.
-Mains Management syllabus paper 2 has neumericalPart and Problem-solving questions and Few theoretical questions.
+Mains Management syllabus paper 2 has a numerical part and Problem-solving questions and Few theoretical questions.
 It is strongly recommended that candidate must see previous papers of Civil services management optional paper thoroughly.
 I hope this article will help you in preparing IAS mains management optional subject.